 Is It a Skin Picking Condition…Or Just a Bad Habit?

-You might start to notice things like, When my skin is dry, I tend to pick more, or When I have acne, I start to pick.
+You might start to notice things like, When my skin is dry, I tend to pick more, or When I have acne or eczema, I start to pick.
 Once you’re more cognizant of what’s going on, she says, you may be able to correct things just by being more mindful, keeping your hands away from your face, and maintaining a good skincare routine to minimize blemishes and dryness as much as possible.

-No matter how mild or intense your skin picking habit, the most important thing to remember is that you are not the only person struggling—far from it.
+No matter how mild or intense your skin-picking habit, the most important thing to remember is that you are not the only person struggling—far from it.
 “I never want [patients] to think they’re alone,” says Dr. Wechsler.
 “It’s not something that people often talk to other people about, even their close friends, so they often feel like [they’re] probably the only one doing this, and they’re definitely not.
 It’s very common and there’s always hope, and it’s absolutely treatable.”